 Scholar of the Early Church

-Ever since the age of fifteen, when he read The History of the Church of Christ by Joseph Milner, Newman had an interest in the early centuries of Christianity.
-Among his scholarship was a major study of Arianism, the heresy that said Jesus is the highest creature of God but not consubstantial with God.
-Before converting, Newman was a member of the so-called “Oxford Movement” which saw Anglicanism as the expression of the early Church in England and endeavored to recover its rituals, devotions, doctrines, and liturgical customs lost in the aftermath of the Reformation.
+Ever since the age of 15, when he read The History of the Church of Christ by Joseph Milner, Newman had an interest in the early centuries of Christianity.
+Among his scholarship was a significant study of Arianism, the heresy that said Jesus is the highest creature of God but not consubstantial with God.
+Before converting, Newman was a so-called “Oxford Movement member.”
+This movement saw Anglicanism as the expression of the early Church in England.
+It endeavored to recover its rituals, devotions, doctrines, and liturgical customs lost in the aftermath of the Reformation.

-So devoted to this project was Newman that in an infamous “tract” he attempted to square the obviously Protestant and anti-Roman articles of faith (known as the “Thirty-Nine Articles of Religion”) to which everyone in public office had to subscribe, with the doctrines of the Council of Trent (Tract 90).
-The result was national scorn and dismissal from his post at Oxford.
-Newman was not deterred by his persecution, however, and, after retiring to Littlemore, he set himself to the task of discerning true from false doctrinal development, with the Church of the first six or so centuries serving as the standard.
+So devoted to this project, Newman attempted to square the obviously Protestant and anti-Roman articles of faith (known as the “Thirty-Nine Articles of Religion”) to which everyone in public office had to subscribe, with the doctrines of the Council of Trent (Tract 90).
+This resulted in national scorn and dismissal from his post at Oxford.
+Not deterred by his persecution, Newman retired to Littlemore, setting himself to the task of discerning true from false doctrinal development.
+He used the Church of the first six or so centuries as the standard for doctrine.

 Theory of Doctrinal Development

-This prompted him to write An Essay on the Development of Christian Doctrine in which he described the growth of doctrine as organic, like the growth of an acorn into a tree.
-An example of doctrinal development of this sort would be the Scriptural depictions of Mary as the New Eve and Ark of the Covenant, which required her holiness and moral purity, developing to the point that the Magisterium defined the dogma of her immaculate conception in 1854.
+This task prompted him to write An Essay on the Development of Christian Doctrine.
+In this essay he described the growth of doctrine as organic, like the growth of an acorn into a tree.
+An example of doctrinal development is the Scriptural depictions of Mary as the New Eve and Ark of the Covenant.
+This title required her holiness and moral purity, developing to the point that the Magisterium defined the dogma of her immaculate conception in 1854.

-This process of doctrinal development had discernible characteristics that could be used as criteria for distinguishing a genuine development from a corruption.
-However, Newman found that “to be deep in history is to cease to be a Protestant” (Newman, Essay on the Development of Doctrine, 8).
-He became a Catholic in 1845 because the study led him to conclude that the Roman Catholic Church was the only contemporary church that retained as well as faithfully developed the doctrines of his beloved early Church.
+This process of doctrinal development had discernible characteristics one can use as criteria to distinguish development from corruption.
+However, as he worked through this task, Newman found that “to be deep in history is to cease to be a Protestant” (Newman, Essay on the Development of Doctrine, 8).
+He became a Catholic in 1845.
+His study led him to conclude that the Roman Catholic Church is the only contemporary church that retained and faithfully developed the doctrines of his beloved early church.